pfesenmeier/pfesenmeier.github.io/content/wsl2-and-embedded-development/index.md

 ## ESP32C3

-ivmarkov's [rust-esp32-std-hello](https://github.com/ivmarkov/rust-esp32-std-hello) has a straighforward setup to develop a part c / part Rust project on the esp32 series of boards.
-All tools are from crate.io.
+ivmarkov's [rust-esp32-std-hello](https://github.com/ivmarkov/rust-esp32-std-hello) has a straighforward setup to develop a part C / part Rust project on the esp32 series of boards.
+All tools are available from crates.io.
 All WSL users have to do differently to setup a development environment is cross-compile the flashing and monitoring tools:

 ```
 // use latest nightly toolchain